Case study: Diversion for Trespass

 There were no allegations of verbal threats or physical violence towards his former partner.
 The complainant recorded the entire incident on a mobile phone and told our client at the time that she was recording their conversation.

-Police were called, and our client subsequently spoken to by police.
+Police were called, and our client was later interviewed by police.
 He admitted he had entered the complainant's property without her authority, and that it was a mistake for him to have done so.

 An intervention order was not sought by the complainant.

-Although the incident was characterized as family violence incident, the police recommended our client for diversion.
-A recommendation for diversion for a family violence related matter is rare.
+Although the incident was characterized as a family violence incident, the police recommended our client for diversion.
+A recommendation for diversion for a family violence-related matter is rare.

 Our client had no previous criminal history, and his previous good character was also able to be demonstrated through several character references that spoke to his dedication as a father to his child and other community involvement.